-Movement into Virginia - Virginia poultry processors will not import into the state nor should VDACS permit poultry to enter the Commonwealth without a state-certified negative virus detection (Antigen capture Immunoassay [ACIA, eg Flu-Detect], PCR, virus isolation or other approved test) and/or antibody test (AGID or other approved test) for Influenza A subtypes H5 and H7 pursuant to VDACS animal admissions regulations, proclamations, and requirements issued pursuant to Chapter 60, Article 1, Section 3.2 of the Code of Virginia.
+Movement into Virginia1 - Virginia poultry processors will not import into the state nor should VDACS permit poultry to enter the Commonwealth without a state-certified negative virus detection (Antigen capture Immunoassay [ACIA, eg Flu-Detect][ACIA tests can only be utilized in symptomatic flocks on sick/dead birds], PCR, virus isolation or other approved test) and/or antibody test (AGID or other approved test) for Influenza A subtypes H5 and H7 pursuant to VDACS animal admissions regulations, proclamations, and requirements issued pursuant to Chapter 60, Article 1, Section 3.2 of the Code of Virginia.
 The requirements are outlined in Appendix 2.